Leaflet: information for the user

-Follow exactly the administration instructions for the medication contained in this package insert or those indicated by your doctor or pharmacist.
+Follow the administration instructions of the medication contained in this leaflet or as indicated by your doctor or pharmacist exactly.

-Ambroxol, the active ingredient of this medication, belongs to a group of medications called mucolytics, which act by reducing the viscosity of mucus, liquefying it and facilitating its elimination.
+Ambroxol, the active ingredient of this medication, belongs to a group of medications called mucolytics, which act by decreasing the viscosity of mucus, making it more fluid and facilitating its elimination.

-This medication is indicated to facilitate the elimination of excess mucus and phlegm, in colds and flu, in adults and children aged 2 years and above.
+This medication is indicated to facilitate the elimination of excess mucus and phlegm in colds and flu, in adults and children from 2 years old.

-Consult a doctor if symptoms worsen or do not improve after 5 days (3 days in children under 6 years).
+You should consult a doctor if it worsens or does not improve after 5 days (3 days in children under 6 years).

 Do not take Apoxol